 ROTATION TEST Thank you for your participation thus far.
 Next, you will answer some questions that will help me to understand a different aspect of your spatial ability.
 Prior research shows that there are different types of spatial ability, and these differences mean some people will find these questions easier while others will find them more difficult.
 Please read the instructions carefully.
-You may not leave the test until the 3 minutes are up, so it is in your interest to complete the test to the best of your ability.
-You will receive a bonus of $0.05 for each correct answer on the spatial ability tests.
+In addition to the fixed payment of $4, you will receive a bonus of $0.05 for each correct answer provided below.
 This is a test of your ability to see differences in figures.
 Look at the 5 triangle-shaped cards drawn below.